psukphranee/FreeCodeCampProjects/Markdown Preview/markdown-preview/README.md

 e.g. src/example.js -> example.js
 The HTML file will include the example.js script.
 We can view our app by opening index.html directly in the browser.

 Option two was to use Create React App.
 This creates a project folder with files.
 Particularly, index.html and the javascript files are in separate directories. 'npm start' is then called to run a daemon that binds to localhost:3000.
 We can view our app by going to localhost:3000 instead of opening the index.html file directly.
+The plus of using Create React App is that errors are displayed in the browser.
+We don't have to use the Javascript console to debug.

+The initial project was done on CodePen.io which uses the first method.
+One notable difference is that the CodePen.io project calls the ReacDOM to render our app explicitly.
+The local development version using Create React App exports our App and then imports it in the index.js.

 # Getting Started with Create React App